ritazh/botframework-hipchatchannel/README.md

 # HipChat Channel for Microsoft Bot Framework

-This project serves as an example of how one can build a HipChat Connect add-on using [Atlassian-Connect-Express](https://developer.atlassian.com/hipchat/tutorials/getting-started-with-atlassian-connect-express-node-js) and [DirectLine](https://docs.botframework.com/en-us/restapi/directline3/).
+This project serves as an example of how one can build a HipChat Connect add-on for Microsoft Bot Framework bots using [Atlassian-Connect-Express](https://developer.atlassian.com/hipchat/tutorials/getting-started-with-atlassian-connect-express-node-js) and [DirectLine](https://docs.botframework.com/en-us/restapi/directline3/).

 ## What